redis/docs/content/integrate/redisvl/_index.md

 - oss
 - kubernetes
 - clients
-complexity: Depends on subcommand.
 description: This is the Redis vector library.
 group: library
 hidden: false
 linkTitle: RedisVL
-since: 6.0.0
 summary: RedisVL provides a powerful, dedicated Python client library for using Redis as a Vector Database.
 Leverage the speed and reliability of Redis along with vector-based semantic search capabilities to supercharge your application!
-syntax_fmt: RedisVL
-syntax_str: ''
 title: RedisVL
 ---

-This is the Redis vector library.